Effects of spin-orbit interaction and electron correlations in strontium titanate: Effects of electron interactions

 which carries current density $\vec{j}=e\vec{v}_{\vec{l}}/Na^3$.
-Thus, this ground state can carry current due to its momentum-degeneracy, i.e. in the absence of disorder it is not an insulator but a metal in which charge current is carried by pseudo-spin singlets similar to the Mott singlets in the metallic state of doped Mott insulators~\cite{doi:10.1126/science.235.4793.1196}.
-This state may be a correlated metal like HTSCs above their $T_c$, or a superconductor if the pairs exhibit long-range coherence.
-We leave analysis of these possibilities to future studies.
+Thus, this g.s. can carry current due to its momentum-degeneracy, i.e., it is not an insulator but a metal in which charge current is carried by pseudo-spin singlets similar to the Mott singlets in the metallic state of doped Mott insulators~\cite{doi:10.1126/science.235.4793.1196}.
+This state can be a correlated metal like HTSCs above their $T_c$ or a superconductor if the pairs exhibit long-range coherence.
+We leave the analysis of these possibilities to future studies.

 In our model, the volume $\Omega=L^3$ is determined by the condition that it contains two electrons, or equivalently $L=\sqrt[3]{2/n}$, where $n$ is the electron density.
-Using the effective tight-binding bandwidth $w=2\hbar^2/m^*a^2$, the instability criterion $v>\epsilon_1$ can be written in a simple form $n>n_c=2(\pi^2w/aV)^3$, or equivalently the critical doping level is $d_c=2(\pi^2w/aV)^3$.
+Using the effective tight-binding bandwidth $w=2\hbar^2/m^*a^2$, the instability criterion $v>\epsilon_1$ can be written in a simple form $n>n_c=2(\pi^2w/aV)^3$, or equivalently, the critical doping level is $d_c=2(\pi^2w/V)^3$.

 Using the experimental value $m^*=1.6\times10^{-30}$~kg~\cite{PhysRevX.3.021002}, we obtain $w=0.5$~eV, resulting in an unphysically large critical doping $d_c\approx 50\%$.
 Nevertheless, we now show that the proposed correlation mechanism is relevant to STO due to the orbitally-selective hopping anisotropy.